 Gastroesophageal Reflux Disease (GERD) is also called acid reflux.
 Put simply, it means that acid produced by your stomach to help digest the food you eat is flowing backward, or refluxing into your esophagus.
 Without treatment, including lifestyle and diet modifications and medications, chronic GERD can cause worsening symptoms and lead to inflammation or ulcers.
-It can also lead to changes in the cells that line your esophagus, called Barrett's esophagus, which can increase your risk of esophageal cancer (see inset) or (see symptoms below).
+It can also lead to changes in the cells that line your esophagus, called Barrett's esophagus, which can increase your risk of esophageal cancer (see inset).

 Causes of GERD